 In the world of Japanese business culture, personal relationships are vital.
 Foreign marketers and business will find that establishing a level of personal trust to potential partners and customers, is what will make the difference between sealing the deal and failure.
 Rather than obsessing about learning the language, consider focusing on making your interactions personal.
 As things progress, it is wise to deepen your involvement with that company.
 For example, the best way to do this is by making yourself available to answer any questions and concerns personally.
 In addition, employees in Japan tend to follow the ‘Work is life’ mentality, therefore make sure to show that your work is very important to you and is not just a hobby or part-time job.

-See Also: How to Market a Product in the UAE
+See Also: How to Make Your Mark in the UAE

 By understanding the unique and personal business culture, developing a suitable business strategy and localizing your products alongside an established business contact, marketing your product in Japan will prove to be relatively lucrative for your company.